HiznyakNikita/facebook-messenger-net-lib/README.md

 # facebook-messenger-net-lib
-.Net library for facebook messenger API
+C# library to talk to facebook messenger API